Denali Bus Tours in 2023: All Your Options Explained

 Scientists aren’t quite sure of the cause, though climate change is a very strong contender.
 Denali National Park has experienced the greatest increase in temperature of any National Park (7.7°F ± 2.0°F per century), which has increased mean temperatures above freezing throughout the year and led to increased rainfall (source, source).
 All of this has combined to destabilize the roadway, which is carved into the side of the mountain.

-No matter the cause, the National Park Service estimates it will take at least all of 2022 to rebuild the road – if not longer.
+No matter the cause, the National Park Service estimates it will take at least all of 2023 and 2024 to rebuild the road – if not longer.
 As there is only one road in and out of Denali National Park, all bus tours must turn around before the damaged area.
-This means that no bus tours will go beyond Mile 42 in 2022 (and possibly 2023), and has created substantial changes in the options available for Denali bus tours in 2022.
+This means that no bus tours will go beyond Mile 42 in 2023, and has created substantial changes in the options available for Denali bus tours in 2023.

 Denali Natural History Tour